 In September, the puffins have gone for the year, but the Iceland Gull returns mid-month from its breeding region in Canada and Greenland.
 Around the same time, a number of Icelanders head on out to the countryside to take part in one of the country’s oldest traditions, the annual round-up of sheep, ‘Réttir’.

-Shepherds, walk or ride on horseback, to round up the sheep from the pastures, often with the help of the Icelandic sheepdog.
+Shepherds walk or ride on horseback to round up the sheep from the pastures, often with the help of the Icelandic sheepdog.
 Then they herd them back to the sorting fold which is where the sorting, and the fun, begins.
-Lambs are carefully marked in the spring, so that come September, they can be reclaimed by their owner.
+Lambs are carefully marked in the spring, so that, come September, they can be reclaimed by their owner.

-So if you are driving around the countryside in September, be sure to keep an eye out for large herds of sheep or horses on the road, and if you are lucky, perhaps you’ll be invited to the Réttarball.
+So if you are driving around the countryside in September, be sure to keep an eye out for large herds of sheep and horses on the road, and if you are lucky, perhaps you’ll be invited to the Réttarball.

 Photo by Nanna Gunnarsdóttir